PowerShell/PowerShell-RFC/CommunityCall/notes/20260521_ChatTranscript.md

 Aditya Patwardhan   22:32
 Yes.
-So we released 77 preview one about 3 weeks ago now.
+So we released 7.7.0-preview.1 about 3 weeks ago now.
 That's the first preview release for 770 train based on.NET 11.
 So please give it a try and give us feedback.
 One of the amazing things that happens in previews is we get a lot of community.
 PRs included in the first preview because we have not been shipping previews since we are doing the work on GA and RC.
 So this is always exciting to see a lot of new community PRs coming in.
 And we would shortly be getting, I don't have a date yet, but a preview to coming up very soon.
 And in addition to that, we will also be having some servicing releases for 7475 and 76 coming. very shortly, either this week or next week.